 Suzanne A. Kim is Professor of Law and Judge Denny Chin Scholar at Rutgers Law School.
 Her research and teaching focus on family, procedure, constitutional law, antidiscrimination, critical theory, and socio-legal studies.
-Her interdisciplinary scholarship examines relationships between law, critical theory, and social sciences in relation to the regulation of intimacies, gender, family, discrimination, and resilience.
+Her interdisciplinary scholarship examines relationships between law, critical theory, and social sciences in relation to the regulation of intimacies, gender, family, and discrimination.

 Suzanne Kim is a member of the Executive Committee of the Association of American Law Schools (AALS) Section on Law and the Humanities and member of the Executive Committee of the AALS Section on Family and Juvenile Law.
 She is a 2011 winner of the Association of American Law Schools Women in Legal Education New Voices in Gender Studies Paper Competition.

-A recipient of the Dream Professor Award from the Association of Black Law Students at Rutgers Law, Professor Kim has been a visiting scholar at Columbia Law School’s Center for Gender and Sexuality Law, Emory University's interdisciplinary Vulnerability and the Human Condition Initiative, and Cardozo School of Law’s Mainzer Program in Family Law, Policy, and Bioethics and has also taught at Fordham Law School.
+Professor Kim has been a visiting scholar at Columbia Law School’s Center for Gender and Sexuality Law, Emory University's interdisciplinary Vulnerability and the Human Condition Initiative, and Cardozo School of Law’s Mainzer Program in Family Law, Policy, and Bioethics and has also taught at Fordham Law School.

 Professor Kim has served as Associate Dean for Faculty Development at Rutgers Law.
 She is the Founder and Director of the interdisciplinary Rutgers Center for Gender, Sexuality, Law and Policy.
 Professor Kim was appointed to the Chancellor's Commission on Diversity and Transformation of Rutgers University-Newark.
 A member of the Executive Committee of the Institute for Research on Women at Rutgers University, Professor Kim also serves on the Advisory Committee of the Rutgers University-Newark P3 Collaboratory for Pedagogy, Professional Development, and Publicly-Engaged Scholarship.
-She is a member of the Community Advisory Board of the Center for Urban Youth and Families of Rutgers Biomedical and Health Sciences.
-She is also a faculty affiliate of the Department of African American and African Studies at Rutgers University-Newark.

 Professor Kim is an elected fellow of the American Bar Foundation.
 She serves on the Board of Directors of the Asian American Bar Association of New York and on the Board of Advisors of the organization Unchained at Last.
 She has served on the New Jersey Supreme Court Committee on Minority Concerns.